Scope

 Wyoming

-Wyoming enacted two laws – referred to as the Data Censorship statutes (codified at Wyo.
-Stat.
-Ann. § 6-3-414 and § 40-27-101) – respectively in 2015 and 2016, establishing the crimes of trespassing to unlawfully collect resource data and unlawful collection of resource data.
+Wyoming enacted two laws known as the Data Censorship statutes in 2015 and 2016.
+These laws established offenses related to trespassing to unlawfully collect resource data and unlawful collection of resource data.